Bikepacking MINI PANNIERS! 17 Nano/Small Bike Front Fork Panniers

 Porcelain Rocket, recently acquired by American company Rockgeist, has officially launched its innovative Microwave Panniers after months of anticipation.

-These panniers, designed for rugged adventures and mountain bike packing, feature a unique two-piece design consisting of a sturdy holster with an HDPE backplate that attaches securely to almost any rack using Voilé Straps, along with an ultralight waterproof drybag that fits inside.
+These panniers, designed for rugged adventures and mountain bike packing, feature a unique two-piece design: a sturdy holster with an HDPE backplate that attaches securely to almost any rack using Voilé Straps, plus an ultralight waterproof drybag that fits inside.

-This design ensures a stable and rattle-free experience, with no rattling even on rough terrain.
-The drybags are easily removed making it quick and convenient to detach your belongings from your bikepacking rig..
+This design ensures a stable and rattling-free experience, with no rattling even on rough terrain.
+The drybags are easily removed, making it quick and convenient to detach your belongings from your bikepacking rig.

-The Microwave Panniers, with a maximum capacity of 13 liters per pannier, weigh 460 grams each (325 grams without the drybag) and offer a modular design with removable waterproof liners.
+The Microwave Panniers, with a maximum capacity of 13 liters per pannier, weigh 460 grams each (325 grams without the dry bag) and feature a modular design with removable waterproof liners.

-They come equipped with four strap locations for rack attachment, a holster capable of holding a 12-pack of cans, and durable materials such as rugged ballistic nylon and Hypalon reinforcement for the holster.
+They come equipped with four strap locations for rack attachment, a holster capable of holding a 12-pack of cans, and durable materials, including rugged ballistic nylon and Hypalon reinforcement for the holster.

 The drybag is RF-welded and made of 210D TPU-coated ripstop nylon.
 These panniers are versatile and practical, suitable not only for expedition touring but also for daily commuting needs.

-Their high-quality construction, materials, and workmanship, come at a price that might look quite hefty to some, approaching the 300-dollar mark for a set.
+Their high-quality construction, materials, and workmanship come at a price that might look quite hefty to some, approaching 300 dollars for a set.

 More notable mentions for the best mini panniers